preconstruct/preconstruct/.changeset/chilly-days-wash.md

 "@preconstruct/cli": patch
 ---

-improve searchDeps error message content
+Improve error message when attempting to create a TypeScript declaration file for a non-TypeScript file